debiday/missing_children/readme.md

 The data is supplemented with geolocation data converted by [Geocodio](https://www.geocod.io/docs/#introduction), integrated into a Mapbox tileset and visualized with [Mapbox studio](https://docs.mapbox.com/api/overview/).
 The same dataset is used to generate the Age to Year Missing Graph with Gender colour legends and built with React and D3.

-Lastly, more information from the [NCMEC](https://www.missingkids.org/footer/media/keyfacts#:~:text=According%20to%20the%20FBI%2C%20in,represents%20reports%20of%20missing%20children.) is used to supplement the information on both the map and graph by showing categories of children who are missing.
+Information from the [NCMEC](https://www.missingkids.org/footer/media/keyfacts#:~:text=According%20to%20the%20FBI%2C%20in,represents%20reports%20of%20missing%20children.) is used to supplement the information on both the map and graph by showing categories of children who are missing.

+To sign up as a web sleuth, users log into the app with their email and password.
+Users are then able to perform advanced searches through the database.
+Search result data is retrieved from the backend asynchronously with AJAX.
+With the generated results, users are able to securely save, and add notes to their searches with sessions.

 ### Built With